“The house is not large. But I’d thought it was. As a child I remembered it as huge.

 The house was built between 1912 and 1913 for original owner Robert Mackie, a foreman in the public works department of the City of Vancouver.
 Mackie lived in the house from 1913 to 1937.

-In 1937, the Nakayama family – consisting of Gordon and Lois, and their two children, five-year-old Timothy and two-year-old Joy – moved into the house.
+In 1937, the Nakayama family – Gordon and Lois, and their two children, five-year-old Timothy and two-year-old Joy – moved into the house.
 In the 1930s, Marpole, along with the Powell Street area of downtown Vancouver and the Fairview neighbourhood, was known as an area with a burgeoning Japanese population.

 The Nakayama family lived in the house from 1937 until mid-1942 when the Government of Canada, under the War Measures Act, forced nearly 22,000 Canadians of Japanese descent out of their homes.
 The Canadian Government authorized the confiscation of the evacuees’ property.
 All of this property – including furniture, clothing, cars, and houses – was auctioned off at a fraction of its value and without the consent of the original owners.
 The proceeds of the sale were used to pay for the cost of their own internment.